apache/metron/metron-deployment/Kerberos-manual-setup.md

     cp -f /etc/krb5.conf /var/lib/ambari-server/resources/scripts
     ```

 1. Ensure that the KDC can issue renewable tickets.
-This may be necessary on a real cluster, but should not be on a [single VM](development/centos6/README.md).

     Edit `/var/kerberos/krb5kdc/kdc.conf` and ensure the following is added to the `realm` section